Before making a referral

+Children and young people with extra needs that can be met through a single agency response and/or partnership working.
 Children with additional needs are best supported by those already working with them, e.g. a children’s centre or school.
 The organisation will help arrange additional support from local partners as needed.

 If there are a number of services involved it would be best to assess the child or young person’s need.
 This would be done through an Early Help Single Assessment with a lead professional.